Alicia Vikander Says She’s ‘Pumping Iron’ For Lara Croft Role, And Why She Was Brought To The ‘Light Between Oceans’ Set Blindfolded

 On that boat, Alicia Vikander and Fassbender’s characters discover a dead man and a baby girl, who is still alive.
 The two are faced with a tough decision: to send the baby girl to an orphanage or to accept her as a godsend and raise her as their own child.

 Alicia Vikander described her The Light Between Oceans character as a “very strong” but at the same time “naive” and “vulnerable” woman.
-The actress is best known for her roles in 2012’s Anna Karenina, her Oscar-winning role in 2016’s The Danish Girl, as well as Ex Machina.
+The actress is best known for her roles in 2012’s Anna Karenina, 2016’s The Danish Girl (for which she won an Oscar), and 2015’s Ex Machina.

 “Like Tom, she’s been through trauma and felt a great loss, yet somehow she still has this beautiful spark and so much fire, and that’s why Tom gets thrown by her.”